GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

-updateUserLastLogonTime                            | Choose if application should update oxLastLogonTime attribute upon user authentication updateClientAccessTime                             | Choose if application should update oxLastAccessTime/oxLastLogonTime attributes upon client authentication enableClientGrantTypeUpdate                        | Choose if client can update Grant Type values loggingLevel                                       | Specify the logging level for oxAuth loggers corsConfigurationFilters                           | This list specifies the CORS configuration filters logClientIdOnClientAuthentication                  | Choose if application should log the Client ID on client authentication
+updateUserLastLogonTime                            | Choose if application should update oxLastLogonTime attribute upon user authentication updateClientAccessTime                             | Choose if application should update oxLastAccessTime/oxLastLogonTime attributes upon client authentication enableClientGrantTypeUpdate                        | Choose if client can update Grant Type values logNotFoundEntityAsError                           | Specify whether to log not found entity exception as error or as trace.
+Default value is false (trace). loggingLevel                                       | Specify the logging level for oxAuth loggers corsConfigurationFilters                           | This list specifies the CORS configuration filters logClientIdOnClientAuthentication                  | Choose if application should log the Client ID on client authentication